-If you’ve found black bugs in your child’s hair or you are having difficulty finding lice in black hair, you are not alone.
+If you’ve found black bugs in your child’s hair, you are not alone.
 Can lice be black?

 There is a lot of confusion about the color of head lice.
 Yes, lice bugs can be black.
 But there are other bugs that are black that could be in your child's hair as well that aren't head lice.
 This article is loaded with pictures so you can determine whether those black bugs in your child’s hair are head lice and what it means to have black lice.

 What is Lice?